Really Important Questions

 How do I find a counsellor or therapist?

 At the moment, anyone can call themselves a psychotherapist or counsellor, so for assurance of professional standards you should ideally look for someone registered (and hence also accredited) with the United Kingdom Council for Psychotherapy (UKCP) or, if that is not possible, accredited by the British Association for Counselling and Psychotherapy (BACP).
 UKCP registration is usually regarded as the more rigorous qualification since the trainings that meet its standards are generally longer and more demanding, but you will find excellent therapists on both lists.
 Counselling Directory now seems to provide the best directory of practitioners with proper professional qualifications and includes both UKCP and BACP members.
 Counselling and Psychotherapy in Scotland (COSCA) claims to be Scotland's professional body for counselling and psychotherapy, but so far I am not very familiar with what they do.
 Their website seems rather hard work and their "Find a Therapist" facility does not yield much information.
 Beyond a reputable professional listing, look for experience and evidence of additional training.
-Both are likely to add to the price, however, and do not guarantee a better result.
+Both are likely to add to the price, however, and do not necessarily guarantee a better result.

 What else should I look for?